At its Stuttgart location the DLR employs more than 600 people and conducts research into aeronautics, space, energy, transport and security.

 The DLR-Institute of Technical Physics addressed selected fields in optics and photonics.
 Its work encompasses investigating questions from the aerospace sector and contributing towards defence and security research.
 Special focus lies on researching and developing new laser sources as well as on the application of laser radiation in active optical systems.

-Research at the DLR-Institute of Technical Thermodynamics concentrates on efficient and resource-saving energy storage and conversion technologies.
+Research at the DLR-Institute of Engineering Thermodynamics concentrates on efficient and resource-saving energy storage and conversion technologies.
 It ranges all the way from theoretical studies and basic laboratory research to the operation of pilot installations, completemented by analytical system studies analyzing technical and structural options for a sustainable future energy supply system.
 In addition to these core activities in energy research, the institute also employs its competence in the areas of aeronautics and transport research.

 The DLR-Institute of Combustion Technology investigates questions relating to combustion in power-station gas turbines, aircraft engines as well as in motors and systems.
 It aims at enhancing the efficiency of the combustion process while keeping it stable and reducing the emission of pollutants.